2.6 Dynamic enumerations

 </types>

-And, of course, we added a reference to our dynamic enumeration to the type, in order to make it enumerated, and also set the typical-length
+And, of course, we added a reference to our dynamic enumeration to the type, to make it enumerated, and also set the typical-length

 to 20 for a better calculation of the column width.